ENJ1/aok/README.md

 ## Features
 - Installing Arch Linux is fully automated.
 It's easy for a beginner.
 No Linux experience is required.
+- A fast, minimalist Xfce Desktop Environment, ready for running the programs you want
+- Firefox is pre-loaded with UBlock, User-Agent Switcher, and Kill Sticky Headers
+- Pre-configured 2D Graphics acceleration, Audio enabled, Caps Lock setup, WiFi hotspots compatible, etc.
 - Mirror checking for speed and improved 24/7 reliability.
-- AOK custom command line utilities: dim, spoof, and tpad
+- AOK Custom Command line utilities for advanced users: dim, spoof, and tpad
-- Pre-configured: 2D Graphics acceleration, Audio enabled, Caps Lock setup, WiFi hotspots compatible, etc.
-- Clean Xfce environment with Firefox out of the box, ready to use.
-- Firefox is pre-loaded with UBlock, User-Agent Switcher, and Kill Sticky Headers

 ## Compatible Chromebook
 - Samsung Chromebook (XE303C12)